 |Airfare (PAL Roundtrip Direct Flight)||47,450|

 |AirBnB (7 days w/ breakfast)||17,349|

 |Food (lunch, dinner)||10,080|

-Note that the budget above does not include visa processing, travel insurance (optional), and pocket money.
-Make sure you have a visa already before you book anything.
+Note that the budget lists above were based on promo bookings and do not include visa processing, travel insurance, and pocket money.
+Make sure you have a tourist visa already before you book anything.
 To guide you about the visa process, read the guide below.